MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/sql-monitoring.md

 ### Using the Azure Portal

 * On the resource page for an Azure Arc-enabled SQL Server, select the "Performance Dashboard (preview)" section
-* At the top of the "Performance Dashboard" page, click the Configue button.
+* At the top of the "Performance Dashboard" page, click the Configure button.
 A panel "Configure monitoring settings" will open on the right-hand side of the screen.
 * In the configure monitoring settings panel, toggle the option for monitoring data collection on or off.
 * Select Apply settings

 ### Using the Azure CLI